-Recent research reveals that fascia plays a huge role in how we move and perceive pain.
-Research also shows how different systems in our body, i.e. the skeletal, muscular, and nervous systems, work together in a very dynamic, intricate fashion.
+Research reveals that fascia plays a huge role in how we move and perceive pain.
+Research also shows how different systems in our body, i.e. the skeletal, muscular, lymphatic, circulatory, and nervous systems, work together in a very dynamic fashion.
 Fascia is the substance that literally and figuratively, ties everything together.

 Fascia is spread out throughout our bodies in long intricate pathways.
-Fascia connects muscles to other muscles and joints creating a communicative network that allows our body to perform a wide variety of movements.
+Connecting the nervous, circulatory, and lymphatic systems.
+Creating spaces for organs to function and a communicative network that allows our body to perform a wide variety of movements.
 Restrictions within the fascial network can cause injuries and pain in seemingly unrelated places.
-This is why the area of pain may not be the source of the injury.
-A sprained ankle could cause a fascial disruption which could manifest pain in the shoulder or neck weeks, month, or even years after the initial ankle injury.
-In some cases compensation patterns and pain may not be resolved until the underlying restrictions are discovered.
+The area of pain may not be the source of the injury as stated by Ida Rolf, "Where you think it is, it ain't."
+A sprained ankle could cause a systemic fascial disruption which could manifest pain in the shoulder or neck weeks, month, or even years after the initial ankle injury.
+In some cases compensation patterns and pain may not be resolved until the underlying restrictions are discovered and resolved.
 Many people continue to struggle with a persistent injury that seems to never to go away.

-Interestingly, studies have also started to show that these fascia pathways show striking resemblance to shiatsu meridians and yoga chakras.
-This may explain how treatment modalities like shiatsu, yoga and acupuncture work from the scientific standpoint.
-The study of fascia is changing many of the long held beliefs of how the body moves, generates power, and perceives pain
+Interestingly, studies have also started to show that these fascia pathways show striking resemblance to shiatsu/acupuncture meridians and yoga chakras.
+This may explain how treatment modalities like shiatsu, yoga and acupuncture can be very effective.
+The study of fascia is changing many of the long held beliefs of how the body moves, generates power, and perceives pain.